hamzazdev/Image-Uploader/README.md

 - [Steps to replicate a design with only HTML and CSS](https://devchallenges-blogs.web.app/how-to-replicate-design/)
 - [Node.js](https://nodejs.org/) - where would we be without node?
 - [Multer](https://www.npmjs.com/package/multer) - this was used for handling the image input on the server
-- [DigitalOcean](https://www.digitalocean.com/) - for their amazing docs and the free credits they offer
+- [Digital Ocean](https://www.digitalocean.com/) - for their amazing docs and the free credits they offer
+- [Let's Encrypt](https://letsencrypt.org/) - for the free SSL certs and their amazing docs on how to set it up.

 ## Contact